* Yen hits lowest in 4 years vs dollar, 3 years vs euro

 Australian dollar and Brazilian real as carry trades against the

-The higher-yielding Australian dollar hit 102.85 yen
+The higher-yielding Australian dollar rallied to 102.85 yen

 , its highest since July 2008, before the collapse of